 The Board of Trustees is the Tulsa School of Arts and Sciences governing board.

-Meeting Dates are the second Tuesday of each month, at 5:30 pm in the north commons of the school
+Meeting Dates are the second Tuesday of each month, at 5:30 pm in room 15.

 - Board of Trustees Agendas

 Mr. Bovaird runs a business of remediation of hydrocarbon & brine impacted soils for the energy industry.
 His previous experiences have been with IBM Corporation, JDEwards World Solutions Company (now part of Oracle Corp), and VP of Sales/Operations for a 135 year old family business in oilfield supplies.

 Brian serves on the Board for Camp Loughridge, is active with the Rotary Club of Tulsa (Chair of Camp Enterprise), serves as an advisory board member for Hope’s Crossing, a special needs camp for kids, and does consulting work for the Camp industry. http://www.campgrit.org Brian holds three U.S. Patents for environmental and measurement controls.